MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-responsibility--windows-security-model-.md

 ms.technology: windows-devices
 ---

-# Driver security responsibility (Windows security model)
+# Controlling driver access

 **Last updated:**

--   July 7, 2004
+-   July 14, 2017

-This article describes driver security responsibility in the Windows security model.
+This article describes steps you can take to help control access to your driver.

 The drivers for a device are responsible for ensuring that unauthorized users do not have access to the device.
 Ensuring device security involves the following: